The Grade School Outreach Program

 College Outreach Center (COC)

-The center commits building formation programs designed to constantly raise competencies and the qualitative traits of students as agents of social change in promoting Benedictine values.
+- To develop formation programs that will raise competencies and qualitative traits of students and lay volunteers as agent of social change.

 In particular, the COC takes care of the following: